huggingface/olm-datasets/analysis_scripts/README.md

-# Analyze the Common Crawl or Wikipedia pretraining datasets that you created

 This folder has a tool that you can use to get a little information about how recent your data is.
 We expect to add to it with time.

 ## To analyze for date mentions in the text